whria78/skinimagecrawler/README.md

 # Skin Image Crawler

 This is Skin Image Crawler script written in Python 3.

+It was developed to collect training images for deep learning by Han Seung Seog (whria78@gmail.com).
 This script helps to download dermatologic images from google.com and bing.com using 214 keywords of various languages.
-The keywords in Korean was validated, however, the rest keywords were translated by Google translator (http://translate.google.com).
+The keywords in Korean were validated by Han, however, the rest keywords were translated by Google Translator (http://translate.google.com).
-It was developed to collect training images for deep learning by Han Seung Seog (whria78@gmail.com).

 ## Requirement